al-nafis/foosball-matches/README.md

   - Moving common codes in a Base classes for Activities and Fragments
   - For ranking screen: daily, weekly, and monthly ranking
   - Inline Error messagees
-  - confirmation prompts during data deletion
+  - Confirmation prompts during data deletion
-  - a general message when a screen has not list items
+  - A general message when a screen has not list items

 ## Screenshots